 Welcome to Saturday Stitches, where you watch me learn embroidery stitches!
 You can find all Saturday Stitches posts in the "Tutorials...

-I recently discovered that the Saskatoon Modern Quilt Guild will be having their first official quilt show next month.
-Right away, I t...
+I'm so excited!
+The Modern Quilt Guild in Saskatoon will be having their first official quilt show next weekend.
+I am not a member but...